andrewmmambo/CSC412-Networking/README.md

-# CSC412-Networking
-Some of the assignments and labs completed whilst taking the course.
+# Networking projects and stuff